Note: If you’d prefer to watch our Announcement Video, click here.

 If you’d like to apply to be a sprint host for Trope-ical Readathon, please fill out this form.

 There will be 2 giveaways for registered participants (and 3 total winners)!
-Winners will receive a book of their choice (max $30) from Book Depository.
+Winners will receive either a book of their choice or a gift card, depending on location/availability.

-- Giveaway #1: To enter, all you have to do is share your planned TBR (full or partial; you’re allowed to change your TBR at any point during the readathon).
-This can be via your blog, Twitter, Instagram, Youtube, etc. Just make sure that you either tag us in it on Twitter or DM us a link and that you include the username you registered with.
-This giveaway ends when registration closes on March 5th at 11:59PM (US Central Time) so make sure to get your TBRs shared before then!
+• Giveaway #1: To enter, all you have to do is share your planned TBR (full or partial; you’re allowed to change your TBR at any point during the readathon).
+This can be via your blog, Twitter, Instagram, YouTube, etc. Just make sure that you either tag us in it on Twitter or DM us a link and that you include the username you registered with.
+This giveaway ends when registration closes on March 10th at 11:59PM (US Central Time) so make sure to get your TBRs shared before then!

 Registration Info